clouddna-au/clouddna-au.github.io/_posts/2019-11-09-removedeployments.md

 ---

 Have you ever tried to deploy to a Microsoft Azure resource group but received the following error message
-> Creating the deployment 'Your-Deployment-Name-Goes-Here' would exceed the quota of '800'
+> <span style="color:red">Creating the deployment 'Your-Deployment-Name-Goes-Here' would exceed the quota of '800'</span>

 thats because there is a limit on the number of deployments that can be made to one resource group.
 According to Microsoft: [resource group limits](https://docs.microsoft.com/en-us/azure/azure-subscription-service-limits#resource-group-limits)
 > Maximum limit